jhk2020/LlamaJams/README.md

 LlamaJams leverages media queries and flexbox for responsive web design.
 More work has to be done to have it be consistent across browsers.

 ## Development
+Make sure you have MongoDB up and running.
 ```
 npm install
 npm run dev